 -Take weekend trips to the seaside, don’t miss Jeddah which is a city with quite a different vibe and atmosphere than Riyadh and a beautiful historic district al Balad (also UNESCO world Heritage site)

--explore the mostly untouched Saudi side of the Red sea coast.
-Want to start start scuba-diving?
-Blue Reef divers 014644134 (in my opinion the best operator in KSA) has courses running all year round.
+-explore the mostly untouched Saudi side of the Red sea coast. start start scuba-diving.
 The lectures and pool training are in Riyadh, and open water training will take a weekend in Jeddah.
 The Red Sea is full of amazing underwater life!
 Top diving spots in KSA: Yanbu, Al Lith, Farasan Islands, Farasan Banks, Haql Shipwreck.

-If you have a chance, go to the Farasan Islands, one of Jacque Cousteau’s favorite places!
+If you have a chance, go to the Farasan Islands, one of Jacques Cousteau’s favorite places!
 A wonderland for divers, there is virtually no other humans (except for the odd fisherman).
-Currently only two hotels on the main island (reachable by ferry from Jizan) The Farasan Hotel: +96673161166
+Currently only two hotels on the main island (reachable by ferry from Jizan)

 Gender segregation: Most public places will be separate for men and women, it might get frustrating to always find the right place but there can be some advantages to this too!